SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 The Bible teaches that believers are saved by grace (Eph 2:8-9) and justified through faith (Ro 5:1; Gal.
 3:24), and that faith is credited to us as righteousness (Ro 4:3,9,22; Ja 2:23; Gal.
 3:9).
 However, the Bible also says, faith without works is dead (James 2:26).
 If your faith is dead, how can you be justified?

 John the Baptist reprimanded the pharisees, who also believed in God, that they must produce fruit that proves their repentance (Mt 3:8,10 NLT).
-Jesus also taught that you could identify people by their actions (Matthew 7:16-20; 21-23 NLT).
+Jesus also taught that you could identify people by their actions (Mt 7:16-23 NLT).

 If a Christian's life is devoid of the fruit of the Holy spirit (Gal 5:22-23 NLT), and instead is full of the works of the flesh (Gal.
 5:19-21 NLT), it is possible that they have fooled themselves (Ja 1:22 NLT), becoming false professors (2Pe 2:21-22).